Tiyong: Etymology

-Together they form the phrase 體用 ti-yong, 체용 che-yong, Essence-Function.

 Meaning

 Essence is Absolute Reality, the fundamental "cause" or origin, while Function is manifest or relative reality, the discernible effects or manifestations of Essence.
-Essence-Function describes the interplay between the two: although Absolute Reality is the ultimate reality, the relative reality nevertheless also exists, as is evident from concrete reality.
-The relationship between these two realms is expressed in such schemata as the Five Ranks and the Oxherding Pictures.
+According to Buddhologist A. Charles Muller:T'i originally means body or substance, and refers to the more internal, essential, hidden, important aspects of a thing.
+Yung refers to the more external, superficial, obvious, and functional aspects of something.
+But these must be clearly understood to be aspects--ways of seeing a single thing, and not two separate existences.
+Thus, the term Essence-Function describes the interplay between the two: although Absolute Reality is the ultimate reality, the relative reality nevertheless also exists, as is evident from concrete reality.
+In East Asian Buddhism, the idea became closely connected to the Indian idea of the two truths (relative and ultimate).
+The relationship between these two principles is expressed in such Chan / Zen schemata as the Five Ranks and the Oxherding Pictures.
 Various terms are used for "absolute" and "relative".

 The tree forms a metaphor for Essence-Function, with the roots being Essence and the branches being Function.
-According to Muller "the most important application of t'i-yung thought [...] is to the human being, where the human mind is seen as "essence," and one's words, thoughts and actions are seen as "function."
+As such, Chinese scholars also made use of equivalent terminology, such as pen-mo ("roots and branches").